-The PRF clot is created by a natural polymerization process, during centrifugation, and its natural fibrin architecture seems to be responsible for a slow GF and matrix glycoproteins release ( $\geq$ 7 days).
+The PRF clot is created by a natural polymerization process, during centrifugation, and its natural fibrin architecture seems to be responsible for a slow GF (Fig.2) and matrix glycoproteins release (≥7 days- up to 28 days).
 PRF clots are directly used to fill cavities in plastic and general surgery interventions.
 Even though platelets' GFs cover an essential role in PRF biology, fibrin architecture, leukocyte-contained substances and stem cell presence are three key parameters.
-Platelets and leukocytes distribution inside fibrin clots is highlighted through blood count, photon microscopy and SEM analyses (Figure 2).
+Platelets and leukocytes distribution inside fibrin clots is highlighted through blood count, photon microscopy and SEM analyses (Fig.3).